globalids/user-guide/README.md

 ## AWS Subscription

-- Users should have an active AWS subscription with the ability to launch instances from AWS marketplace.
+- Users should have an active subscription with the ability to launch instances from AWS marketplace.

 ## Note:- The software will start automatically at start up.

-- You can check the software status by executing the script checkServices.sh from the Server location (/home/ec2-user/server/).
+- You can check the software status by executing the script checkServices.sh from the Server location (/home/<username>/server/).
 - All components should be in running state.

 ## To Start the Software Server Manually

-- Log in into the linux instance as a ec2-user
+- Log in into the linux instance

-- Change directory to `/home/ec2-user/server`
+- Change directory to `/home/<username>/server`

 - Run the script `run.sh` by entering the command